Rural Medical Practitioners Insurance Subsidy Program

 Your affidavit information is entered into a database in the Office of Rural Health (ORH).
-If it is determined that you are eligible for the program, the data is forwarded to the Oregon Health Authority (OHA).
+If it is determined that you are eligible for the program, the data is forwarded to the Oregon Health Authority (OHA), and you receive confirmation by email.
 OHA will be responsible for disbursing the funds to the participating liability carriers.
-If it is determined that you are not eligible for the program based on your practice location, ORH will notify you by e-mail or telephone.
+If it is determined that you are not eligible for the program based on your practice location, we will notify you by email.

 What will OHA do with my information?

 OHA will forward your data to your liability carrier to notify them that you are eligible for the program.

 If your carrier has elected to participate in the program, it is then responsible for invoicing OHA for the appropriate reimbursement amount.
 Your carrier can reduce the premium charged to you by either:

 - deducting the subsidy from the premium you are billed, or

 - crediting the subsidy to you after payment of the full premium.

 This action takes place after you have paid your quarterly premium.

 Note: If your coverage is provided through a health care facility, you are not an employee of that facility and you are named separately on the professional liability insurance policy that covers you, you must fully reimburse the health care facility the amount of the premium that is credited to you.